edhamma/mahasi-diary/diary.rst

 **A:**  The noting was very quick.
 The noting speed was so good, it

 was like running with high speed.
-It was as if the body would run too. *(The yogi would describe the experience as being a good one)*.
+It was as if the body would run too. *(The yogi would describe the experience as being a good one.)*

 .. admonition:: Comment